 If the Bible is to be our guiding voice in how we live our lives on a daily basis, then we need to study it on a daily basis.
 Twenty hours a year is just not enough to develop a Christian worldview and an adequate knowledge of God’s Holy Word.

 Do you have the books of the Bible memorized?
 Do you study the Bible with your family?
 What resources do you need to help you with that vision?
+The importance of Sunday School pales in comparison to the imprtance of mom and dad discipling thier children at home.

 The voice behind FaithfulMotherhood.com is Jyn.
 She is a veteran homeschool mom of three.
 More than just a pastor’s wife, she holds a Master of Divinity degree and has served in church leadership for over 20 years.
 Her passion is equipping parents to live out their calling as the number one faith influencer for their children.
 She longs to see moms empowered by God’s Word and transferring that love to their children through daily Bible study and family devotions.